marcosminshew/mmz/bullhorn/README.md

 - isOpen=true
 - isPublic=1
 - isDeleted=false
+- employmentType IN ('Job Req', 'Bench Req')

 isDeleted must be checked because Bullhorn does not allow JobOrder records to be "hard" deleted but rather sets isDeleted to true (a so-called "soft" delete).
-Since the UI displays the total number of records found use the **search** endpoint:
+Since a SQL IN clause is required use a query endpoint.
+Since the total records returned is required add the showTotalMatched=true parameter:

-`GET {restUrl}search/JobOrder?query=isOpen:true AND isPublic:1 AND isDeleted:false&fields=id,title&count=200&sort=-id`
+`GET {restUrl}query/JobOrder?where=isOpen=true AND isPublic=1 AND isDeleted=false AND employmentType IN ('Job Req','Bench Req')&fields=id,title&count=200&sort=-id&showTotalMatched=true`

 Note: `sort=-id` puts the list in reverse-creation order.

-The `/join-us/available-positions` UI requires the JobOrder's "title" and "address(city,state)".
+The `/join-us/available-positions` (Job Search) UI displays the JobOrder's "title" and "address(city,state)".
 The job detail UI also displays the "description".
-Filters are available for "categories", "onSite", and "customText12" which is used for 'Job Level'.
-Going forward new JobOrder records should be certain to provide values for all of these fields.
+Filters are available for "categories" though as of this writing it is an open question whether this feature will ship.

 ### Candidate
 A Candidate record is created for each application submitted.
 The same user submitting two applications will create duplicate Candidate records.
 Some custom fields are used to store the data.